ncsu-geoforall-lab/open-science-course/topics/data.rst

 -  Mapbox account and access token.
 -  Mapbox GL JS, a Javascript Library.
 -  Text Editor, Sublime, Atom, Visual Studio Code, etc.
--  sp data object of choice
+-  Spatial data object of choice.
 -  index.html file representing skeleton of interactive application in Mapbox.
 I won’t give you all the answers throughout the tutorial, but this will hopefully serve as a decent basis for working from after